-Yes you may start off with enthusiasm and determination.
-You might be highly motivated, ready to do it in a different way and confident it will go perfectly.
+Yes, you may start off with enthusiasm and determination.
+You might be highly motivated, ready to do it in a different way, and confident it will go perfectly.
 But as time goes on, you confront reality, and your goal starts to feel harder and harder to reach.
 And it will consume all your high productivity energy.
 You will be so exhausted to start a new work after the completion of it.

 You struggle as much as you try to recapture the energy and excitement that was when you started the work.
-When you can’t achieve it, you feel yourself that the battle has been lost.
-The glory you wanted to achieve has remained a hope— a panic reminder of what could have achieve.
+When you can’t achieve it, you feel that the battle has been lost.
+The glory you wanted to achieve has remained a hope— a panic reminder of what could have achieved.

-Mark Twain says that, “Continuous improvement is better than delayed perfection”.
+Mark Twain says that “Continuous improvement is better than delayed perfection”.

 3. Avoid Procrastination

 Procrastination is not only a human problem.
-Newton’s First Law of Motion, law of inertia, describes that a body at rest will stay at rest until it is compelled to do otherwise.
+Newton’s First Law of Motion, the law of inertia, describes that a body at rest will stay at rest until it is compelled to do otherwise.
 Is it appropriate to say it?
 The entire universe procrastinates.